GabeScott/standard-works-vault/General Conference/1989 October - The Sacrament—and the Sacrifice.md

 # The Sacrament—and the Sacrifice

-*By David B. Haight - Of the Quorum of the Twelve Apostles*
+By Elder David B. Haight - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1989 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1989/10/the-sacrament-and-the-sacrifice?lang=eng)

 I pray for your faith and prayers that my utterances will be received and understood “by the Spirit of truth” and that my expressions will be given “by the Spirit of truth” so that we might all be “edified and rejoice together.”
-(See D&C 50:21–22.)
+(See [[D&C 50.21|D&C 50:21–22]][[D&C 50.22|]].)

 As I stand here today—a well man—words of gratitude and acknowledgment of divine intervention are so very inadequate in expressing the feelings in my soul.